When bacteria spreads to a cyst in one of the Bartholin’s glands, it can cause a buildup of pus and lead to an abscess.

 A person will know if they have an abscess because they cause intense pain on one side of the vagina.
 A person might also notice a change in color and swelling in the general area.
 Abscesses vary in size from very small to over an inch in diameter.

 Almost 1 in every 50 women will experience a Bartholin’s cyst or abscess at some time.
 Those of childbearing age, particularly those in their 20s, are most at risk.

 In this article, we discuss the causes and symptoms of a Bartholin’s abscess.
 We also look at which medical treatments and home remedies can cure the abscess and ease symptoms.

-Almost 8 percent of cases involved more than one type of bacteria.
+The study also showed that almost 8% of participants had more than one type of bacteria.

 Other bacteria species that play a role in abscess development include:

 - Brucella melitensis

 Abscesses tend to be very painful.
 People who have a Bartholin’s abscess will typically experience pain on one side of the vagina only — the side of the abscess.

 - a lump under the skin on the affected side of the vagina

 - a fever